mrmacsi/Multi-Language-Packages/README.md

 $lang->createNewLanguage("de");
 </pre>

-It will create en.json file in lang directory.
-Also it will add an information inside of default.json.
+<strong>It will create en.json file in lang directory.
+Also it will add an information inside of default.json.</strong>

 <pre>